IljaKosynkin/KlappaDeSerializer/README.md

 Please, **DO NOT** make extension on NSObject to conform to this protocol, inherit your classes from KLPAncestor instead.

 # Contributing
 All contributions and feedback are very appreciated and welcomed.
-If you have some issues or questions how KlappaInjector works - you always can ask it in issues section or provide fix as Pull Request.
+If you have some issues or questions how KlappaDeSerializer works - you always can ask it in issues section or provide fix as Pull Request.